Isle Bitmap Graphics

 Each pixel is represented by an index into the 15-bit colour palette.
 So, while the number of colours is limited, you still have a wide choice of colours.
 We send the colour index to the colour lookup table (CLUT), which returns the 15-bit RGB (RGB555) colour.

-The CLUT module has a similar dual port design to vram, but without the write mask: mem/clut.v (ref doc).
+The clut module has a similar dual port design to vram, but without the write mask: hardware/mem/clut.v (ref doc).

 Canvas & Buffer

-We could setup a fixed relationship between memory and screen, memory address 0 is pixel (0,0), address 1 is pixel (1,0) etc. However, this is inflexible and creates problems when our bitmap size and resolution don't match the screen.
+We could setup a fixed relationship between memory and screen, memory address 0 is pixel (0, 0), address 1 is pixel (1, 0) etc. However, this is inflexible and creates problems when our bitmap dimensions don't match the screen.
 A canvas is a simple abstraction that gives us more control over bitmap display.

-A canvas displays a bitmap image at a particular location on the screen, known as the canvas window.
-For example, we can display a 256x256 bitmap starting at coordinates (32,48) and ending at (287, 303), so it's offset from the edge of the display.
+A canvas renders a bitmap image at a particular location on the screen, known as the canvas window.
+For example, we can display a 256x256 bitmap starting at coordinates (32, 48) and ending at (287, 303), so it's offset from the edge of the screen.

-Canvases support scaling in hardware, so our bitmap graphics can fill the screen even when it's lower resolution than the display.
-For example, if we scale a 512x384 bitmap by a factor of two, it'll fill a 1024x768 screen.
+Isle canvases support scaling in hardware, so bitmap graphics can fill the screen even when it's lower resolution than the screen's native resolution.
+For example, if we scale a 512x384 bitmap by a factor of two, it fills a 1024x768 screen.

 The actual pixel data is held in a canvas buffer in vram, and a canvas can have multiple buffers, commonly used for double buffering.
 With double buffering, we're free to paint whatever we like in one buffer, while the display shows the other.
 When painting is complete, we swap buffers.
 We'll see examples of double buffering in later chapters.
 Also in later chapters, we'll see how you combine multiple canvases of different resolutions, or overlay one canvas on top of another for animation and parallax effects.